RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Syntax: `play dir|http://loc [dir|http://loc]*`
 Context: rtmp, server, application

-PLay flv or mp4 file from specified directory or HTTP location.
+Play flv or mp4 file from specified directory or HTTP location.
 If the argument is prefixed with `http://` then it is assumed that file should be downloaded from remote http location before playing.
 Note playing is not started until the whole file is